Wavelength to Energy Calculator

 In order to convert a wavelength to energy in electronvolts (eV):

-- Finally, to express your result in electrovolts, divide the energy in joules by the conversion factor:
+Finally, to express your result in electronvolts, divide the energy in joules by the conversion factor:

 How do I calculate the energy of a photon of wavelength 3.5 μm?